 During the 18th and 19th centuries, scent bottles were beautiful and often expensive flasks available primarily to women of means.
 They might make their own scents or have them blended specially for them by perfumers, and then decant the fragrance into their favorite containers.

 In the late 18th century, perfume became available to the masses when perfumers and chemists began selling or giving away as samples tiny amounts in inexpensive, disposable containers.
 These simple, naïve bottles came to be known as “throwaways” since they were generally tossed out when empty.
 They were the equivalent of the tiny sample vials of fragrance often given away at cosmetic counters today.
-Though the old throwaway containers were much bigger, the amount of fragrance they held was comparable to today’s sample vials.
+Though the old throwaway containers were much bigger, the tiny amount of fragrance they held was comparable to today’s sample vials.
 Throwaways were primarily made in England and Bohemia, and were used from the late 18th century through the end of the 19th century.
 Besides acting as sample vials for perfumers, they were also given away at fairs and spas.
-You will are also hear them referred to as “attar bottles”, “Oxford lavenders”, or “teardrops” (Figure 1).
+You will sometimes hear them referred to as “attar bottles”, “Oxford lavenders”, or “teardrops” (Figure 1).

 Throwaways are larger than you might think.
 In the group above, the largest is just over 8″ long.
 The most common size seems to be between 6″ and 8″.